 UNDERGRADUATE ADMISSION REQUIREMENTS UNIVERSITY SYSTEM OF GEORGIA

-The following courses are required of students graduating from high school in the spring of 2012 or later who plan to enroll in regular University programs leading to the baccalaureate degree at institutions of the University System of Georgia.
-Students who graduated high school from spring 1988 through 2011 are required to meet the College Preparatory Curriculum requirements in effect at that time.
-Students graduating from high school in 2012 or later must present 17 specified RHSC units of credit.
+The following courses are required of students graduating from high school in the spring of 2000 or later who plan to enroll in regular University programs leading to the baccalaureate degree at institutions of the University System of Georgia.
+Students who graduated high school from spring 1988 through spring 2011 are required to meet the College Preparatory Curriculum requirements in effect at that time.
+Students graduating from high school in 2012 must present 17 specified RHSC units of credit.

 - 4 units of mathematics